 By Anthony Cruz Richard L. “Jake” Siewert served as White House Press Secretary during the Clinton administration and in the Treasury Department under the Obama administration.
 He is currently Global Head of Corporate Communications [...]

-The Penn Political Review was founded in 2003 as The Soapbox Magazine, and has grown over the past 10 years to include a wide spectrum of student, faculty, and guest opinions from the University of Pennsylvania community.
+The Penn Political Review was founded in 2003 as The Soapbox Magazine and has grown over the past 10 years to include a wide spectrum of student, faculty, and guest opinions from the University of Pennsylvania community.
 Our articles are chosen by a non-partisan Editorial Board that seeks incisive, provocative pieces representing the views of Penn’s diverse community.
 We also love political cartoons and art and have a tradition of featuring the best ones as our cover art.